Asannagari Jeevan Reddy

-Asannagari Jeevana Reddy (born 7 March 1976) is an Indian politician and a member of the Legislative Assembly from Armur, Telangana.
+Asannagari Jeevan Reddy (born 7 March 1976) is an Indian politician and a member of the Legislative Assembly from Armur, Telangana.
 He won the 2014 Indian general election on Telangana Rashtra Samithi ticket from Armur.

 He was the Telangana Rashtra Samithi, 2014 Indian general election first declared MLA candidate on 13 May 2014, the auspicious day of Akshaya Tritiya for Armur.
 In the same election, Telangana Rashtra Samithi went on to win its highest number of seats in the Legislative Assembly of the newly formed state Telangana and thereby formed the government.

 Early life

 Jeevan Reddy was born in a middle-class agricultural family with political background in Jankampet village of Nizamabad district of Telangana to Venkat Rajanna, who was Village Upasarpanch (Congress).
 He graduated from Osmania University with L.L.B.
 He is also a member of the Bar Council of Nizamabad.
 His uncle, late Yalla Ramulu was M. P. P. in Armur, Nizamabad district (Congress).